 You’ve just hit the gym for an hour, or maybe you just came back from a long run.
-You need a post-workout snack because of all the nutrients you’ve lost, but are unsure of what to eat.
-Here is a comprehensive list of foods you should never eat after a workout, regardless of how much you might be craving them.
+You need a post-workout snack because of all the nutrients you’ve lost, but you’re unsure what to eat.
+While you’re likely wondering what to eat after a workout, knowing which foods you should never eat after a workout is just as important!

 1. Raw Vegetables

 As previously mentioned, the body needs fiber after a workout.
 It also needs high-quality carbs in order to replace the glycogen in your system.
-Despite the fact that pastries contain both of these things, they are certainly not the right choice for a post-workout snack.
-Pastries are full of unhealthy carbohydrates as well as salt, sugar, fat and calories.
-Instead, opt for wholegrain or multigrain toast or some raw nuts.
+Despite the fact that pastries contain both of these things, they are not on the list of what to eat after a workout.

 3. Milk Chocolate

 This may seem a bit obvious, but a great deal of people find that they crave chocolate or something else sweet after exercising.
-This is because they have lost sugars during their workout and their body is telling them that they need more.
-Ignore this urge!
-Milk chocolate is full of bad fats and glucose–both of which are terrible for your health.
-If you’re craving something sweet, have some fresh fruit.
-Or if you really can’t control that chocolate craving try a piece of dark chocolate instead, preferably 70% cocoa or higher.
-Dark chocolate contains a great deal of of antioxidants that not only fight free radicals in your body, but also work as an anti-inflammatory, which is what you need after a workout.
+This is because they have lost sugars during their workout ,and their body is telling them that they need more.

 4. Fast Food

-Another obvious one, but it’s definitely worth mentioning.
+This is another obvious one, but it’s definitely worth mentioning.
 Similar to sugar, salt is something you can crave after a workout.
 Again, this is because it needs replenishing in your body.
-It can be tempting to grab something quick and easy such a burger or fries, but they will be detrimental to your diet.
+It can be tempting to grab something quick and easy, such a burger or fries, but they will be detrimental to your diet.

 5. Salty Snacks

-You need to avoid these for exactly the same reasons as fast food.
+These should be on your list of foods you should never eat after a workout for exactly the same reasons as fast food.
 Those potato chips may seem tempting, but what you really need is to replenish those potassium stores.
 Step away from the Doritos and hold tight to the aforementioned banana.

 6. Sugary Snacks